khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Why we use design tokens

-Design tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
+Design tokens help us establish a single source of truth for how, when, and why a foundational element from the design system is used.
 On the surface, a design token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.

 For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes like light, dark, or high contrast.
 But, if a design token like `color.text.secondary` is applied, someone can understand that the text color is likely less prominent than the primary color regardless of mode.
-The design intent has been communicated and can't be changed without reconsidering the purpose.
+The design intent has been communicated.
+Changing the design token requires reconsidering the purpose.

 More specifically, we use design tokens to: